-- Projections such as balconies, building services and architectural features should not intrude into the preferred ground level and upper-level setbacks. - Development should avoid repetitive stepped building forms by providing a common street and rear setback for the majority of the upper levels above street wall. - Where development shares a common boundary and no setbacks are specified in the Precinct Requirements, the side and rear setbacks outlined in Figure 59 and Figure 60 should be provided to achieve adequate sunlight, outlook and privacy for habitable rooms and reduce the visual bulk of development.
-Where the site abuts a laneway, the setback is applied from the centre of the laneway (refer to Figure 61). - The preferred, side and rear setbacks outlined in Figure 60 also apply to developments where there are multiple buildings / towers within the site.
+- Projections such as balconies, building services and architectural features should not intrude into the preferred upper level setbacks above the street wall height. - Development should avoid repetitive stepped building forms by providing a common street and rear setback for the majority of the upper levels above street wall. - Where development shares a common boundary and no setbacks are specified in the Precinct Requirements, the side and rear setbacks outlined in Figure 60 and Figure 61 should be provided to achieve adequate sunlight, outlook and privacy for habitable rooms and reduce the visual bulk of development.
+Where the site abuts a laneway that is not shown as a pedestrian link, the setback is applied from the centre of the laneway (refer to Figure 62) or a minimum setback above the street wall height of 3m, whichever is greater. - Where there are multiple buildings / towers within the site provide tower separation in accordance with Figure 61.

-Overall Building Height Preferred minimum side and rear setback above the street wall
+Overall Building Height Preferred minimum side and rear setback above the street wall Preferred minimum tower separation within a site above the street wall height

-Up to 28.0m 4.5m
+Up to 28.0m 4.5m 9.0m

-Between 28.0m and 42.0m 6.0m
+Between 28.0m and 42.0m 6.0m 12.0m

-Above 42.0m 10.0m
+Above 42.0m 10.0m 20.0m

-Figure 59.
+Figure 60.
 Preferred minimum side and rear setbacks to ensure building separation.

-Figure 60.
+Figure 61.
 Diagram showing the minimum side and rear setback where development shares a common boundary and the street wall is built to the side or rear boundary.

-Figure 61.
+Figure 62.
 Diagram showing the minimum side and rear setback where development abuts a laneway.